 Faith Ringgold is a huge inspiration to me.
 She has worked her entire life honing her craft creating monumental historical pieces.
 Her style and subject matter are intensely emotional and individual, and her color and compositions are astounding.
 I was fortunate to have worked with her in graduate school and her words of encouragement and guidance I use daily in my studio practice.
 The most important advice she offered to me was that it is vital for an artist to express her personal artistic voice.

-How would you describe your personal iconography, and is there something you can look back and see consistently in your work?
+How would you describe your personal iconography, and what motifs or concerns continue to reappear throughout your work?

 I’ve always found the ordinary to be extraordinary.
 I remember as a young girl attending a plein air painting course where we visited a beautiful country garden surrounded by colorful flowers.
 While the other students painted the flowering plants, I ended up painting a broom, a rake, and a garden hose.
 It was the mundanity of the everyday that fascinated me.
 Even now, if I’m painting a bucolic landscape, simple architectural details make an appearance in my work.
 And when I’m painting New York City, it is not the grand skyscrapers that inspire me, but the views of overlooked small streets, intimate mom and pop shops, and people going about their day-to-day lives.